 3.8 Emergency Motions

 3.8.1 Subject to the agreement of the Chair, and subject also to the provision of SO 3.9 ‘Motions: Procedure at and during a meeting’, a member of the Board may give written notice of an emergency motion after the issue of the notice of meeting and agenda, up to one hour before the time fixed for the meeting.
 The notice shall state the grounds of urgency.
 If in order, it shall be declared to the Board at the commencement of the business of the meeting as an additional item included in the agenda.
-The Chair's decision to include the item shall be final.
+The Chair's decision to include or not to include the item shall be final.

 3.9 Motions: Procedure at and during a meeting